skaundin/Advertisement_Request_Enhancer/README.md

 # Advertisement_Request_Enhancer

-This is a microservice endpoint that enhances an incoming advertisement request with additional contextual information This has been implemented using python
+This is a microservice endpoint that enhances an incoming advertisement request with additional contextual information This has been implemented using python3

 Files included :
 - publisher_lookup_service.py - microservice